Agenda

 Ministerial Meet and Greet

-During this informal networking session, delegates will have the opportunity to meet with provincial and federal Ministers while enjoying a continental breakfast.
+During this informal networking session, delegates will have the opportunity to meet with Provincial Government Ministers while enjoying a continental breakfast.

 11:05 a.m. to 12:30 p.m.

-Local Governance and Gateway Infrastructure Projects in Canada: a panel discussion, moderated by MNL CEO Rob Nolan
+Transportation, Regional Economic Development, and Local Governance: a panel discussion, moderated by MNL CEO Rob Nolan

 11:05 a.m. to 11:30 a.m.